rockthejvm/rockthejvm.github.io/_posts/2024-06-14-remote-code-execution-engine.md

   load-balancer = 3
 }
 ```
-Here, it simply means that each node will have 32 worker actors and master node will have 3 load balancer actors.
+Here, it means that each node will have 32 worker actors and master node will have 3 load balancer actors.
-In real world, choosing those numbers would depend on multiple variables that must be collected and analyzed in production.
+In the real world, choosing those numbers would depend on multiple variables that must be collected and analyzed in production.
 In my opinion, those numbers are optimized based on empirical evidence rather than theoretical results.

 ### 4.2 Serialization